TykTechnologies/tyk-demo/deployments/tyk/README.md

 The source and manifest file for the plugin are available in `deployments/tyk/volumes/tyk-gateway/middleware/python/basic-example`.

+### Go Plugin

+A [Go Plugin](https://tyk.io/docs/plugins/supported-languages/golang/) is implemented for the *Go Plugin API*.
+It is a basic implementations which adds a header to the request.
+See the *Middleware - Go* request (API Definitions > Middleware > Middleware -Go) in the Postman collection for an example.

+During the bootstrap script, the Go source in `deployments/tyk/volumes/tyk-gateway/plugins/go/example/example-go-plugin.go` is complied into a shared object library file (`deployments/tyk/volumes/tyk-gateway/plugins/go/example/example-go-plugin.so`), which is referenced by the *Go Plugin API*.
+A special container is used to build the library file, using the same Go version used to build the Gateway.

 ### WebSockets

 WebSocket proxying is demonstrated using the *WebSocket* API Definition.
 It's configured to proxy to the `ws://echo.websocket.org` server (note: internet access is required for this example), which will echo back any message it receives.